MegaMek/megamek/trunk/megamek/readme.txt

 Other terrain will just be bulldozed in the name of progress, though you may find a few
         hexes left between buildings.

-There is also a "advanced" button, which lets you fine-tune the map to your liking.
+There is also an "advanced" button, which lets you fine-tune the map to your liking.
 See the "advanced map settings" section near the end of this file

 Initiative Report: